symlex/symlex-docs/docs/di-microkernel.md

 ![Micro-Kernel Architecture](img/architecture.svg)

-DIMicroKernel is maintained by [Michael Mayer](https://blog.liquidbytes.net/about/).
-Feel free to send an e-mail to [hello@symlex.org](mailto:hello@symlex.org) if you have any questions, need [commercial support](https://blog.liquidbytes.net/contact/) or just want to say hello.
-We welcome contributions of any kind.
-If you have a bug or an idea, read our [guide](contribute.md) before opening an issue.

 ## Run an App ##

 Creating a kernel instance and calling `run()` is enough to start an application: